Robbie025/ComplexMethod/docs/source/Work.rst

 .. note::

-	More information comming soon....
+	More information comming soon ....

-        iThis code is part of the TMT48 - Design Optimization given at the Division of Machine Design, Linköping University.
+        This code is part of the *TMKT48 - Design Optimization* given at the Division of Machine Design, Linköping University, Sweden.